-Given the function of bench planes it is unsurprising that the sole of your plane should be flat, but views differ on exactly how flat it needs to make them work optimally.
+Given the main purpose of bench planes is to smooth and flatten wood it is unsurprising that the sole of the plane should be flat, but views differ on exactly how flat it needs to make them work optimally.

 To understand why flatness is important we can consider the mechanics of the plane: if you imagine the sole of a plane that is significantly convex – in other words it has a “belly”- then you can also see how it would tend to rock from side-to-side or end-to-end as you pushed it across the work, meaning the blade would not make consistent contact with the wood and resulting in a unsatisfactory finish.

 If it is concave – that is, it has a hollow – then the blade and mouth can be held above the surface of the wood and, in order to make a cut, you will have to extend the blade beyond the mouth than would be necessary otherwise.
-The result is that the blade is unsupported by the frog for a relatively long distance and therefore more prone to “chatter” 1)this is caused where the blade vibrates back and forth such that the blade does not make even contact with the wood and, because the wood is not compressed by the leading edge of the mouth, tear-out is more likely 2)where fibres are torn from the wood before they are cut by the edge of the blade, see the previous post for an explanation.
+The result is that the blade is unsupported by the frog for a relatively long distance and, because the wood is not compressed by the leading edge of the mouth, tear-out is more likely.

-So, hypothetically, having anything other than a completely flat sole is not good news.
+So, hypothetically, having anything other than a completely flat sole is bad news.
 But what about in practice?
 Exactly how flat is necessary?

-In true British fashion we have a rule telling us whether a plane sole is flat or not – the relevant British Standard is BS 3623:1981 Specification for Woodworkers’ Metal-Bodied Planes 3)this is a metric version of the now withdrawn BS 3623:1963.
-There is also an ISO standard – 2726:1973 – although I did not read that one:
+In true British fashion we have a rule telling us whether a plane sole is flat or not – the relevant British Standard is BS 3623:1981 Specification for Woodworkers’ Metal-Bodied Planes:

 I have reproduced the diagram from the standard that illustrates the point: